phtal-org/internet-draft-phtal/draft-montoya-phtal-latest.md

 Name | Type | Description
 ---|:---:|---
-method | `string` | Instructs the agent what protocol method to use when interacting with the identified resource.
-The default value is whatever protocol specific method results in information retrieval, eg. HTTP GET. produces | `string` | Indicates to the client what media types the server supports as response content to following the current link.
-It MUST be a media range and parameters according to Section 5.3.2 'Accept' of the [HTTP Specification](#RFC7231). consumes | `string` | Indicates to the client what media types the server supports as request content to following the current link.
-It MUST be a media range and parameters according to Section 5.3.2 'Accept' of the [HTTP Specification](#RFC7231). requestContent | `boolean` | Indicates to the client whether a request content is required or not for the following the current link.
-The default value is `false`. onInvoke | EventAttribute | Script function which is to be executed when the given event occurs.
+method? | `string` | Instructs the agent what protocol method to use when interacting with the identified resource.
+The default value is whatever protocol specific method results in information retrieval, eg. HTTP GET. produces? | `string` | Indicates to the client what media types the server supports as response content to following the current link.
+It MUST be a media range and parameters according to Section 5.3.2 'Accept' of the [HTTP Specification](#RFC7231). consumes? | `string` | Indicates to the client what media types the server supports as request content to following the current link.
+It MUST be a media range and parameters according to Section 5.3.2 'Accept' of the [HTTP Specification](#RFC7231). requestContent? | `boolean` | Indicates to the client whether a request content is required or not for the following the current link.
+The default value is `false`. onInvoke? | EventAttribute | Script function which is to be executed when this operation is invoked.

 The quality weight parameters MAY be used in the `consumes` and `produces` properties to indicate to the client which media types are preferred, possibly allowing the client to know when a known media type has been superseded and a new one is preferred.